Hasan Jahangir: Rise to prominence and success (1987)

-At a time when Pakistani music was dominated by classical and folk styles, Jahangir's vibrant, energetic pop songs offered a fresh, modern sound.
-His success helped define the new pop genre and paved the way for future artists in both Pakistan and India.
+When Pakistani music was dominated by classical and folk traditions, Jahangir’s energetic pop songs introduced a fresh, modern sound.
+His success helped shape the emerging pop genre and opened the door for future artists in both Pakistan and India.

 Hasan's breakthrough was the success of his 1987 debut album, Hawa Hawa, which turned him into an international pop icon across South Asia.
 The album's success, particularly the title track, defined the start of a new era for Pakistani pop music and established Jahangir as a major musical force.
 It was released in June 1987, the Hawa Hawa album was reported to have sold approximately 15 million copies in India alone, making it a chart-topping sensation across the subcontinent.
 The sales figures were particularly significant given the political tensions between India and Pakistan at the time.

-Hasan's song "Hawa Hawa," became an international anthem, with its catchy, universally appealing beat transcending language barriers.
+Hasan's song "Hawa Hawa", became an international anthem, with its catchy, universally appealing beat transcending language barriers.
 It became a fixture at celebrations and weddings for decades.
 Hasan's other song "Shadi Na Karna Yaro" (Friends, Don't Get Married) connected with audiences on a relatable level while maintaining an upbeat, danceable tune.

 Other notable singles from the Hawa Hawa album that helped define his early sound included "Hato Bacho" and "Shadi Na Karna Yaro".

 Despite its massive popularity, Jahangir revealed in a 2017 interview with CatchNews.com that "Hawa Hawa" was initially banned in Pakistan, as it was considered "low-class".
 However, the ban was ineffective in stopping the song's grassroots popularity.